 Ash Road Bridge project team invites residents to name the new bridge

-Recently, residences of Ash in Guilford were invited to select a name for our new bridge at Ash Road, currently in construction.
+Residents of Ash in Guilford were recently invited to select a name for a new bridge at Ash Road, currently in construction.
 A diverse panel of judges came together to pick the name out of over four hundred entries.

 To pick a winning name, we invited a diverse panel of judges including, the head boy and head girl from a local school, a former local councillor, a local historian, a school governor and a Scout leader with lifelong involvement in the Ash community.